Patient Privacy and HIPAA Rights

 - Obtain details about when Children's Hospital released information as allowed by law without your written permission.

-Request for an Accounting of Disclosures of Medical Information (PDF)
+Request for Report of Disclosures of Medical Information (PDF)

 - Request restrictions on how Children's Hospital may use and share your medical information.